zerolab/global_archives/README.md

 Global Archives
 ===============

-Global Archives is a Drupal simple, flexible, feature-rich solution for keeping track of historic events or items with location information.
+Global Archives is a simple, flexible, feature-rich solution for keeping track of historic events or items with location information.

 Global Archives is a base Drupal installation profile for easy creation of [Timemap.js](http://code.google.com/p/timemap/) enabled projects.
 The package consists of two drush make files that take care of all the project dependecies.
 It also makes use of the